kboubakri/particle_filter/README.md

 The purpose of this repository is to write a particle filter to track the location of a moving point robot in an environment with static landmarks.
 The robot is represented in a Graphical Interface (GI) and can be controlled using the keyboard.
-The robot is modellised by a unicyle model with forward and rotational velocity as control inputs.
+The robot is modeled upon a unicyle model with forward and rotational velocity as control inputs.

 The groundtruth, the dead-reckoning and the estimation made thanks to the particle filter are also represented in the GI.